farhadi/node-smpp/README.md

 When sending a request pdu, `pdu.sequence_number` will be automatically set to the proper value.

-If the `pdu` is a request pdu, when the relevant respose is received, the optional `callback` parameter will be invoked with the response pdu passed to it.
+If the `pdu` is a request pdu, when the relevant response is received, the optional `callback` parameter will be invoked with the response pdu passed to it.

 #### session.close()